Stochastic filtering of a pure jump process with predictable jumps and path-dependent local characteristics

 \subsection{The Markovianized model}

-From now on we will consider a novel {\em partially observable system} $(\bfX, Y)$, which consists of the history (signal) process and the observed process.
-We call this pair the \emph{Markovianized model}.
-Define a new filter $\Pi = (\Pi_t)_{t \geq 0}$ as
+From now on we consider a novel {\em partially observable system} $(\bfX, Y)$, which consists of the history (signal) process and the observed process.
+We call this pair the \emph{Markovianized model}. { The aim of this section is to derive its dynamics.}

-for any bounded and measurable function $f \colon H \to \R$.
-Our objective now is to obtain a representation of $\Pi$ as a solution of a {\em filtering equation}.

-We remind that the map $S$ of Proposition~\ref{P_S} enables us to go back and forth between the original model of Section~\ref{sec:model} and the Markovianized one.
-In particular, there is a relation between filter processes $\pi$ and $\Pi$, corresponding to the original model and the Markovianized model respectively, which is stated in the following Lemma. \begin{lemma} Let $\pi$ and $\Pi$ be the two filtering processes defined in~\eqref{eq:pidef} and~\eqref{eq:Pidef}, respectively.
-Then, for any bounded and measurable function $\phi \colon \cD_E \to \R$, the function $f \colon H \to \R$ defined as $f \coloneqq \phi \circ S$ is bounded and measurable and

-Vice versa, for any bounded and measurable function $f \colon H \to \R$, the function $\phi \colon \cD_E \to \R$ given by $\phi \coloneqq f \circ S^{-1}$ is bounded and measurable and~\eqref{eq:filterequality} holds. \end{lemma} The proof of the Lemma is omitted since it is an immediate consequence of Proposition~\ref{P_S}.

-\textsc{The history process.} In order to characterize the distribution of the history process $\bfX$ we will need to compute first the $\bbF$-dual predictable projection $\bfmu$ of the random counting measure $\bfm$, given in~\eqref{m}.
-The random measure $\bfmu$ is clearly related to the $\bbF$-compensator $\mu$ (defined in \eqref{eq:mu}) of the random counting measure $m$, associated to the jumps of the signal process $X$.
-Here we make explicit the correspondence between them.
+\textsc{The history process.} To characterize the distribution of the history process $\bfX$ we compute the $\bbF$-dual predictable projection $\bfmu$ of the random counting measure $\bfm$, given in~\eqref{m}.
+The random measure $\bfmu$ is related to the $\bbF$-compensator $\mu$ (defined in \eqref{eq:mu}) of the random counting measure $m$, associated to the jumps of the signal process $X$, as explained below.

 Let $\Gamma \colon H \to E$ be the map given by